 While this fragrance is still in production, it has been reformulated as a cologne and sold very cheaply, and I don't know how this current version compares to the EdP I found at a rummage sale.
 The bottle I own is one rich bitch: Vegas excess meets '80s excess-- and, from the smell of it, Fracas meets Obsession.
 Before you shriek at that prospect, and I admit it's a tough sell on paper, I assure you that this stuff smells GOOD.
 The tuberose at the top is of good quality, buttery and smooth, and it soon enough gives way to an unabashedly sexual incense base similar to Obsession or Must de Cartier.
-About as decadent and loud as a scent can be while still maintaining its wearability and appeal, this is just plain fun to wear.
+Hilariously loud and just this side of vulgar, this is just plain fun to wear.
 Not every day, and not more than half a spray, but it is very very nice.

 Eh, feh, not for me.
 Furthermore, I'm not going to qualify this as "not for me, but for someone else's chemistry."
 I won't go so far as to say not for anyone in the universe (as I do with Red Door and oversprayed Giorgio) but... not for me and probably not for anyone I'm sharing a small space with.
 In fairness, the concatenation of three notes that are problematic for me is making me smell this with a prejudiced nose.